- Meet our new club officers for January – June 2019!

 - The CC Speech Progress Report

-The new slate of Club #28 officers were sworn at the June 29th Installation of officers and “Passing of the Gavel” ceremony by Area 30 Director Hasheem Francis CC at the Herndon Branch Library.
-These officers will serve the July- December June 2017 term.
+The new slate of Club #28 officers were sworn in at the December 20 2018 Installation of officrs and “Passing of the Gavel” ceremony led by Division C Director Edwin Mercado-Rivera at the Herndon Branch Library.
+These officers will serve the January- June 2019 term.

-This is a group of brave, young officers… Four officers are serving for the first time ever in a Toastmaster term!
-Three are returning as officers but in a different role.
+This is a group of brave, dynamic officers… two officers are serving for the first time ever in a Toastmaster term, three are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning a post they have served in before.
 Please congratulate these courageous Toastmasters when you see them:

 These are all talented leaders with a great vision for our club.
 We applaud all of them for having the courage to lead and we thank them for their time and efforts in helping to keep the great tradition of Club #28 leadership alive and well.

 With such a capable and hard-working staff, Club #28 is looking forward to the most successful Toastmaster term in it’s long history!

 We would love to hear from you!
 Anyone in Club #28 is more than welcome to submit an article.
 Share a story, report some news or give a few tips on communication and leadership skills, here is the place to be heard!
 This website belongs to everyone!